AlexisMasseron/copyrightly.io/README.md

 ```

 Finally, the *Manifestations* contract uses the *ExpirableLib* library and extends the *Evidencable* contract,
+both detailed in specific subsection below.

-detailed next, to make it possible to overwrite manifestations have not received any authorship evidence before
+*ExpirableLib* makes it possible to overwrite manifestations that have not received any authorship evidence before
 an expiry time.

-The test validates that a manifestation can be re-registered after it has expired, but only if it hasn't
+The following tests validate that a manifestation can be re-registered after it has expired,
-received any authorship evidence.
-To do so, a new version of the Manifestations contract is deployed with a
+but only if it hasn't received any authorship evidence.

+To do so, a new version of the Manifestations contract just for testing is deployed with a time to expiry of just 2 seconds.
-time to expiry of 2 seconds.
-Re-registration is possible just after more than 2 seconds, but just if no evidence
-has been added.
+The tests check that re-registration is possible just after more than 2 seconds, but just if no evidence has been added.

 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)
 ```